mdanb/epigenetic_effects_on_mutational_landscape/paper/README.md

 respectively.

 ## Supplementary Fig 2
-### Sup Fig 2A
+### Sup Fig 2a
-Instructions analogous to those for 1C.
+Instructions analogous to those for 1c.

-### Sup Fig 2B
+### Sup Fig 2b
 For this figure, you need the download the MAF file with the mutation data, which can be found at https://drive.google.com/file/d/1loUifgMF9YkY5_uQ0ARmRZH5hX3po4-E/view?usp=drive_link.
 Once that's downloaded, put it in `../data/mutation_data` and gunzip the file.
-Run the command below the Supplementary Fig2B comment.
+Run the command below the Supplementary Fig2b comment.
 This will create a figure in `../figures` called `oncoplot.pdf`.

 ## Supplementary Fig 3
-Instructions analogous to those for 1C.
+Instructions analogous to those for 1c.

 ## Supplementary Fig 4
-Instructions analogous to those for 1C.
+Instructions analogous to those for 1c.

 ## Supplementary Fig 5
-Instructions analogous to those for 1C.
+Instructions analogous to those for 1c.

 ## Supplementary Fig 6
+### Sup Fig 6a
+Run the corresponding commands in the path `../metaplasia_analysis`

+### Sup Fig 6b
+Run the corresponding commands in the path `../metaplasia_analysis`

+### Sup Fig 6c
+Instructions analogous to those for 1c.

+### Sup Fig 6d
+Instructions analogous to those for 1c.

+## Supplementary Fig 7
+Instructions analogous to those for 1c.

+## Supplementary Fig 8
-### Sup Fig 6A
+### Sup Fig 8a
-Instructions analogous to those for 1C.
+Instructions analogous to those for 1c.

-### Sup Fig 6B
+### Sup Fig 8b
 Run the command below the Supplementary Fig6B comment.
 This will create the marker gene feature plots in `../figures` as `temp.pdf`.

+## Supplementary Fig 9
+Instructions analogous to those for 1c.

-## Supplementary Fig 7
+## Supplementary Fig 10
-Instructions analogous to those for 1C.
+Instructions analogous to those for 1c.

+## Supplementary Fig 11
+Run the corresponding commands in the Jupyter notebook `../analysis/sup11.ipynb`